 Approximate timeframe: 9 months

-6. Installation of mechanical and electrical equipment, as well as architectural finishes and landscaping
+6. Installation of mechanical and electrical equipment, as well as architectural finishes and exterior design

 - Installation of equipment